 S.No.
 Term Definition

 1. Act Companies Act, 2013

 2. AD Bank Authorized Dealer of a Category I Bank

 3. AOA Articles of Association of a Company

-4. Company An Indian company incorporated in terms of the Companies Act, 2013

-or the erstwhile Companies Act, 1956
+4. Company An Indian company incorporated in terms of the Companies Act, 2013 or the erstwhile Companies Act, 1956

 5. Constitution Constitution of India

 6. Director A director on the board of a Company

-7. DPIIT Department for Promotion of Industry and Internal Trade under the

-Ministry of Commerce and Industry
+7. DPIIT

 8. FDI Foreign Direct Investment

 9. FDI Policy Foreign Direct Investment Policy issued by DPIIT from time to time

 10. FEMA Foreign Exchange Management Act, 1999

 11. GDP Gross Domestic Product

-12. GDPR The General Data Protection Regulation implemented on May 25,

-2018 which is applicable to all companies processing and holding the

-personal data of data subjects residing in the European Union and the

-United Kingdom, regardless of the company's location
+12. GDPR The General Data Protection Regulation implemented on May 25, 2018 which is applicable to all companies processing and holding the personal data of data subjects residing in the European Union and the United Kingdom, regardless of the company's location

 13. Government Government of India

 14. INR Indian Rupees

 15. IT Act Income Tax Act, 1961

 16. JV Joint Venture Company

 17. LLP Limited Liability Partnership

 18. MCA Ministry of Corporate Affairs

 19. MOA Memorandum of Association of a Company

 20. NCLAT National Company Law Appellate Tribunal

 21. NCLT National Company Law Tribunal

 22. NR Non-Resident

-23. NRI A non-resident Indian who is an individual resident outside India but

-who is a citizen of India.
+23. NRI A non-resident Indian who is an individual resident outside India but who is a citizen of India.

-24. OCI An overseas citizen of India who is an individual resident outside India

-and who is registered as an overseas citizen of India cardholder under

-section 7(A) of the Citizenship Act, 1955
+24. OCI An overseas citizen of India who is an individual resident outside India and who is registered as an overseas citizen of India cardholder under section 7(A) of the Citizenship Act, 1955

 25. RBI Reserve Bank of India

 26. SEBI Securities and Exchange Board of India

-27. Supreme Court/ The Supreme Court of India
+27. Supreme Court/ Apex Court The Supreme Court of India

-Apex Court

 28. USD United States Dollar

 29. WoS Wholly owned subsidiary